mtotheikle/flarum-recaptcha/README.md

-# Flarum reCAPTCHA
+# Flarum reCAPTCHA Extension

-* This plugin integrates with Google reCAPTCHA service
+* This plugin integrates with the Google reCAPTCHA service by adding a CAPTCHA to your signup form

-* This plugin is still a work in progress and is currently missing admin controls
-* After cloning this repo, you will need to modify js/forum/src/main.js and place your site key in the correct location.
-* You must also modify FlarumExtensions\Listeners\ValidateCaptcha to add your private key
+## How to install

+[Download the latest release](https://github.com/s9e/flarum-ext-mediaembed/releases/latest).
+Unzip the archive into the `extensions` directory of your Flarum installation.
+Then go to the admin panel to enable the extension and configure the settings.

+## Version
+- 0.1.0 (Build 1)
+- Released on August 31st, 2015
+- Compatible with [Flarum 0.1.0-beta] (https://github.com/flarum/flarum/tree/v0.1.0-beta)

+## License
+Released under the MIT License.
+Please see the [LICENSE] (https://github.com/mtotheikle/flarum-recaptcha/blob/master/LICENSE) file.